vss365today/web/README.md

 as it blocks the `https://pbs.twimg.com` domain by default.
 To see tweet media, consider disabling the content blocker just for this site.

-- Dark theme preservation across browser sessions may be broken due to ad/content blockers stopping the indicator cookie from remaining.
-Disabling the ad-blocker may be required for the site to remain in your chosen theme.

 ## License

 2019 Caleb Ely